|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty &

 Incrementally: Students must complete a certain number of units attempted each academic term.
 If a student does not complete the necessary number of units needed for that term, he/she will be placed on Warning or Probation status or may lose financial aid eligibility completely.
 Warning or Probation status will require certain academic standards to be met the next term.
 If the student is unable to meet the Warning or Probation requirements, he/she will then be ineligible to receive further financial aid.
 Students may appeal to the Manager or Director of Financial Aid when financial aid eligibility is denied.
 This is done by attending a financial aid SAP workshop and completing an Appeal for Financial Aid Eligibility 2014-2015 form.
 The Manager's or Director's decision is then final.

 Extenuating Circumstances: Circumstances that may be considered for a lack of academic progress are personal illness, serious illness or loss of an immediate family member, or other serious or compelling situations beyond the reasonable control of the student.
-Documentation will be required in most cases and qualifing circumstances must be non-recurring.
-Multiple terms with substandard academic progress will result in a student’s need to successfully complete coursework toward their stated goal showing improvement in completion rate and overall GPA prior to being reconsidered for financial aid.
+Documentation will be required in most cases and qualifying circumstances must be non-recurring.
+Multiple terms with substandard academic progress will result in a student's need to successfully complete coursework toward their stated goal showing improvement in completion rate and overall GPA prior to being considered for financial aid.

 Student Status: Only regularly enrolled students can be eligible for financial aid.
 Students on Academic Dismissal, Progress Dismissal, or High School Concurrent Enrollment students are not eligible for financial aid.